Spandana2704/spotify-charts-report/README.md

-# Spotify Charts Analysis
+# Spotify Charts Analysis Report

-This project contains an exploratory data analysis (EDA) of Spotify's global streaming charts using Python, Pandas, NumPy, and Seaborn.
+This project is an exploratory data analysis (EDA) of the complete **Spotify Charts dataset**.
+It includes detailed insights into global music trends based on track rankings, stream counts, artists, and chart types over time.

-## Files Included
+## Files

-- `spotify_analysis.ipynb`: Jupyter notebook with complete data analysis, visualizations, and insights
+- `Report.ipynb` — Jupyter Notebook with all data cleaning, analysis, and visualizations
-- `Spotify_Charts_Report_TwoPages_Final.pdf`: PDF summary report with key findings and visualizations

-## Features

-- Data cleaning and preprocessing using Pandas and NumPy
+- `Report.pdf` — Summary report including:
+  - Dataset description
+  - Key findings from statistical analysis
+  - Visual insights using plots
+- `charts_sample.csv` — A sample of 100 rows from the full dataset for quick reference or testing

+## What This Project Covers

-- Statistical summaries and transformations
+- Full Dataset Loading and Inspection
+- Data Cleaning: type conversions, null handling, column renaming
+- Descriptive statistics using **NumPy**
-- Pivot tables and groupby operations
+- Grouping, merging, pivot tables with **Pandas**
-- Correlation analysis and heatmaps
-- Visualizations using Matplotlib and Seaborn
+- Visualizations using **Matplotlib** and **Seaborn**
+- Time-series analysis, outlier detection, correlation analysis
-- Insights on top songs, stream patterns, and chart performance
+- Insights on artist popularity, track performance, and trends

 ## Dataset Source